 Runner-Up, Best Shaving Kit: The Art of Shaving Sandalwood-Scented Essentials

 If you’ve already got your razor of choice but are looking for all the topical components of a shave, then The Art of Shaving has your ideal set.
-Their sandalwood-scented kit includes a pre-shave oil, soothing shave cream, and cooling after-shave balm, as well as a faux badger brush to help build a creamy lather and lift all the whiskers up and away from your skin.
-Use all three in your regimen each time you shave (wish a warm rinse at the start, prior to the pre-shave oil, and a cold splash at the end, prior to the aftershave application) and you should shave sans burn, redness, and ingrowns, every time.
+Their sandalwood-scented kit includes pre-shave oil, soothing shave cream, and cooling after-shave balm, as well as a faux badger brush to help build a creamy lather and lift all the whiskers up and away from your skin.
+Use all three in your regimen each time you shave (with a warm rinse at the start, prior to the pre-shave oil, and a cold splash at the end, prior to the aftershave application), and you should shave sans burn, redness, and ingrowns every time.

 Runner-Up, Best for Skincare: Ceylon Skincare Set

 There is no excuse for having rusted, old nail clippers—and especially for lacking dedicated clippers for both fingers and toes.
-Especially not while Tweezerman’s clipper kit includes both devices, in beautiful black and silver stainless steel.
+Especially not while Tweezerman’s clipper kit includes both devices in beautiful black and silver stainless steel.
 For just $11, you can replace your old, dull clippers with these two.
-They’ll cut the perfect curvature (or lack thereof, on the toes) in one sharp, fell clip.
+They’ll cut the best curvature (or lack thereof, on the toes) in one sharp, fell clip.